 Tony Moya is manager of the Latino Relations Department at Salt River Project (SRP), a $2.8 billion public power utility providing power and water services to more than 2 million Arizona residents.
-Tony has been with SRP for more than 29 years, during which time he has held several positions throughout the company.
+Tony has been with SRP for more than 30 years, during which time he has held several positions throughout the company.
 Tony is very involved in the community, especially with the issues facing the Hispanic population.

 As Latino Relations Manager, Tony carries out SRP’s community involvement strategies and activities geared toward the Hispanic community, specifically: corporate contributions, safety, educational programming, volunteers, and strategic partnerships as well as serving as spokesperson for the Spanish media.
 He also serves as a liaison and resource for community and non-profit organizations to help them better serve and address issues within the Hispanic community.
 One of his main objectives and responsibilities is to foster and develop partnerships to increase enrollment rates for students in higher education programs.
 His efforts have led to a partnership with Arizona State University’s American Dream Academy, where parents are trained on how to become more involved with their student’s education.

-An active community leader, Tony has many affiliations with different organizations including: Alumni and Chair for the Hispanic Leadership Institute selection committee hosted through Valle Del Sol; Executive Board member/vice-chair Chicanos Por La Causa; Friendly House Scholarship Selection Committee Chair and Board President and Alumni of Valley Leadership; Raul H. Castro Institute Advisory Committee; Board Member Friends of Public Radio; and Board Member of Celebración Artística de las Américas (CALA).
-On a national level, Tony serves on the Congressional Hispanic Caucus Institute and Board Chair of the Phoenix Park and Recreation Board.
+An active community leader, Tony has many affiliations with different organizations including: Alumni and Chair for the Hispanic Leadership Institute selection committee hosted through Valle Del Sol; Board Chair for Chicanos Por La Causa; Friendly House Scholarship Selection Committee Chair and Board President and Alumni Class of XXIII for Valley Leadership; Advisory Board member of the Congressional Hispanic Caucus Institute and Board Chair of the Phoenix Park and Recreation Board.

 Tony enjoys cooking, running, traveling and experiencing new cultures.
 He describes his role at SRP as “something I genuinely benefit from and am passionate about.”